Peer Reviewers

 Resubmissions

-In the case of a resubmission of an unsuccessful new nomination, an entirely new set of reviewers is chosen from the College of Reviewers to review the nomination.
+In the case of a resubmission of an unsuccessful new nomination, an entirely new set of external reviewers is chosen to review the nomination.
 In other words, reviewers of a resubmitted nomination are never the same as those who reviewed the original unsuccessful nomination.

 Interdisciplinary Adjudication Committee